-- 1. All stormwater management facilities must be located on a plan and described in detail. - 2.
-The locations of existing and proposed septic tank infiltration areas and wells must be shown. - 3.
-All calculations, assumptions, loading ratios (guidelines presented in the PA BMP Manual), and criteria used in the design of the stormwater management facilities must be shown.
+- 1. All Stormwater Management Facilities must be delineated on a plan and described in detail. - 2.
+The locations of existing and proposed septic tank Infiltration areas and wells must be shown. - 3.
+All calculations, assumptions, loading ratios (guidelines presented in the PA BMP Manual), and criteria used in the design of the Stormwater Management Facilities must be shown.

-Section 403.
+§ 105-403.
 Plan Submission

-The Municipality shall require receipt of a complete SWM site plan, as specified in this Ordinance.
+The Township shall require receipt of a Grading Permit and complete SWM Site Plan, as specified in this chapter.

 - A. Proof of application or documentation of required permit(s) or approvals for the programs listed below shall be part of the plan, if applicable: - 1.
 NPDES Permit for Stormwater Discharges from Construction Activities - 2.
-PADEP permits as needed - a.
+PADEP permits as needed: - a.
 PADEP Joint Permit Application - b.
 Chapter 105 (Dam Safety and Waterway Management) - c.
 Chapter 106 (Floodplain Management) - 3.
 PennDOT Highway Occupancy Permit - 4.
-Any other permit under applicable state or federal regulations - B. The plan shall be coordinated with the state and federal permit process and the municipal SALDO review process.
-The process implementing the provisions in this Ordinance is illustrated in Appendices D-1 and D-2. - C. For projects that require SALDO approval, the SWM site plan shall be submitted by the Applicant as part of the preliminary plan submission where applicable for the regulated activity. - D. For regulated activities that do not require SALDO approval, see Section 301, General Requirements. - E. Five (5) copies of the SWM site plan shall be submitted by the applicant for review in accordance with established criteria and procedures:
+Any other permit under applicable state or federal regulations - B. The plan shall be coordinated with the state and federal permit process and the Township SALDO review process.

-- 1. Two (2) copies to the Municipality accompanied by the requisite municipal review fee, as specified in this Ordinance. - 2.
-Two (2) copies to the County Conservation District. - 3.
-One (1) copy to the Municipal Engineer along with any and all backup data for stormwater and erosion control calculations. - F. Any submissions to the agencies listed above that are found to be incomplete shall not be accepted for review and shall be returned to the Applicant with a notification in writing of the specific way the submission is incomplete.
+- C. For projects that require SALDO approval, the SWM Site Plan shall be submitted by the Applicant as part of the preliminary plan submission where applicable for the Regulated Activity. - D. For Regulated Activities that do not require SALDO approval, see § 105-301, General Requirements. - E. Five copies of the SWM Site Plan shall be submitted by the Applicant for review in accordance with established criteria and procedures: - 1.
+Two copies to the Township accompanied by the requisite Township review fee, as specified in this chapter. - 2.
+Two copies to the County Conservation District. - 3.
+One copy to the Township Engineer. - F. Any submissions to the agencies listed above that are found to be incomplete shall not be accepted for review and shall be returned to the Applicant with a notification in writing of the specific manner in which the submission is incomplete.

-Section 404.
+§ 105-404.
 Stormwater Management (SWM) Site Plan Review